-During this time, Japanese health officials tested a few hundred individuals a day for the virus, mostly relying on a system of identifying those with ties to infected individuals, rather than shifting to screen all onboard, despite finding dozens of positive cases each time.
+During this time, Japanese health officials tested a few hundred individuals a day for the virus, mostly relying on contact tracing, rather than shifting to screen all onboard, despite finding dozens of positive cases each time.
 Until this past weekend, those that had tested negative for Covid-19 were still forced to stay on the ship along with those whose status was unknown.

-“Honestly, the Japanese authorities do not show the innovative miracles that everyone expected from them and act in a chaotic, unsystematic manner,” Maria Zakharova, Russian foreign ministry spokesperson said on Russian radio last week, addressing concerns for the reportedly 24 Russian nationals onboard the Diamond Princess.
+“Honestly, the Japanese authorities do not show the innovative miracles that everyone expected from them and act in a chaotic, unsystematic manner,” Maria Zakharova, Russian foreign ministry spokesperson said on Russian radio last week, addressing concerns for the 24 Russian nationals reported to be onboard the Diamond Princess.

 It’s not just the authorities’ handling of the Diamond Princess that has drawn scrutiny, though passengers now near the end of their quarantine, scheduled for Wednesday for most.